k2view-academy/K2View-Academy/articles/39_discovery_catalog/03_discovery_process.md

 * Upon the Plugin Framework execution completion, the Discovery Schema is saved into the *neo4j* Graph DB.

   * The Discovery Schema supports versioning.
-A new version is created when the Discovery process is executed and changes from the previous version are found.
+A new version is created when the Discovery job is executed and changes from the previous version are found.
-* Once the process is completed, the Logical Unit schema can be created based on the Data Discovery process results.
+* Once the process is completed, the Logical Unit schema can be created based on the process results.

 ![](images/DiscoveryE2E.png)